 Transfer from Other Computer Tomography Programs

 Students transferring to HCC who have been enrolled in another Computer Tomography program must be enrolled as an HCC student and submit transcripts from other colleges attended by the established deadline dates.
-A transfer evaluation will be done on all transcripts by the Office of Admissions and Registration to determine which courses a student may transfer to HCC for credit.
+A transfer evaluation will be done on all transcripts by the Office of Admissions and Enrollment Management to determine which courses a student may transfer to HCC for credit.
 Science courses that are older than five years must be repeated.
 Transfer to the Computer Tomography program must take place within one year of leaving the prior Computer Tomography program.
 In addition to the transfer evaluation, the student’s transcript will be forwarded to the designated program faculty and the Coordinator, Medical Imaging Programs for an additional evaluation.
 An interview with the designated program faculty and a reference check from the student’s previous Computer Tomography program is required.
 A decision is then made by the designated program faculty and the Coordinator as to whether the student will be admitted to the Computer Tomography program.
 An appeal to the Coordinator’s decision must be made to the Director, Health Sciences Division.
 The Director’s decision is considered final.

 All students must take RAD 218 - Principles of CT Imaging at HCC prior to enrolling in RAD 220 .

 Reporting of pregnancy to program officials is voluntary on the part of the student.
 Regulatory Guide 8.13, Instruction Concerning Prenatal Radiation Exposure, (www.nrc.gov) published by the United States Regulatory Commission provides information and guidelines.